Preimage problems for deterministic finite automata: Introduction

-Interestingly, in contrast with the computationally difficult problems of finding a word that extends the subset and finding a word that shrinks the subset, for this variant there exists a polynomial algorithm finding a shortest resizing word in all cases.
+Interestingly, in contrast with the computationally difficult problems of finding a~word that extends the subset and finding a~word that shrinks the subset, for this variant there exists a~polynomial algorithm finding a~shortest resizing word in all cases.

 We can mention that in some cases extending and shrinking words are related, and it may be enough to find either one.
-For instance, this is used in the so-called \emph{averaging trick}, which appears in several proofs (e.g.\ \cite{BS2016AlgebraicSynchronizationCriterion,Kari2003Eulerian,Steinberg2011AveragingTrick}).
+For instance, this is used in the so-called \emph{averaging trick}, which appears in several proofs \cite{BS2016AlgebraicSynchronizationCriterion,Jungers2012SynchronizingProbabilityFunction,Kari2003Eulerian,Steinberg2011AveragingTrick}.

-\emph{Summary}: For all the problems we consider the subclasses of strongly connected, synchronizing, and binary automata.
-Also, we consider the problems where an upper bound on the length of the word is additionally given in binary form in the input.
-Since in most cases, the problems are computationally hard, in Section~\ref{sec:extending_small} and Section~\ref{sec:extending_large} we consider parameterized complexity by the size of the given subset.
+\textbf{Summary}: For all the problems we consider the subclasses of strongly connected, synchronizing, and binary automata.
+Also, we consider the problems where an~upper bound on the length of the word is additionally given in a~binary form in the input.
+Since, in most cases, the problems are computationally hard, in Section~\ref{sec:extending_small} and Section~\ref{sec:extending_large}, we consider the complexity parameterized by the size of the given subset.

 Table~\ref{tab:complexities_existence} and Table~\ref{tab:complexities_length} summarize our results together with known results about compressing words.
-For the cases where a polynomial algorithm exists, we put the time complexity of the best one known.
-All the hardness results hold also in the case of a binary alphabet.
+For the cases where a~polynomial algorithm exists, we put the time complexity of the best one known.
+All the hardness results hold also in the case of a~binary alphabet.

-\section{Extending a subset in general}
+\section{Extending a~subset in general}